 “During summer when it’s 24 hours of daylight, we drink to celebrate that.
 When it’s winter and only a few hours of daylight, we drink just to get through it.”
 Welcome to Iceland, a country with a complex and interesting relationship love of alcohol — including several unique types of alcohol that are available nowhere else in the world.
-As such, no trip to Iceland is complete without visiting a few cities and regions that are famous for their local brews.
+As such, no trip here is complete without visiting a few cities and regions that are famous for their Icelandic liquor.

 In order to have the most authentic Icelandic experience available, be sure to make a few new local friends over the following drinks: